mwmcguire/techdegree-public-api-requests/README.md

 # TTH Public API Requests - Employee Directory

 Project 5 for TeamTreeHouse Full Stack Techdegree.
 This app is a prototype employee directory for a fictional company called Awesome Startup.
 It uses the Random User API to grab information for 12 random "employees," and display the data as individual cards.
 Clicking on a card will open a modal window with more detailed information.
-A search bar allows the user to search for an employee within the current set of employees.
+A search bar allows the user to search for an employee within the current directory.

 Additional features: